ajit567/Practical-Application-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 5) Ridge with OHC with scaling and regularization after cross validation.
 This showed that none of the selected features were susceptible to variability <br />
  introduced by pertubation of data<br />

-6) Lasso with OHC, scaling and regularization after Cross validation- to see if it reduces the number of coefficients in the model as Lasso given sparse  <br />
+6) Lasso with OHC, scaling and regularization after Cross validation- This model was run to see if it reduces the number of coefficients in the model as Lasso gives sparse coefficients.
-  coefficients.
 This howvever did not turn out to be the case and all the features previously selected were kept.<br />

 A general comments about model: <br />